schlumpfling42/nnsfw/README.md

 ### Package net.nnwsf.service.annotation / Define Services
 The annotations in this package help defining services.

 - Service - defines that the class contains a service that can be injected and used in controllers or other services.
-The Jaca class can be either an interface or a class.
+The Java class can be either an interface or a class.
 If it's an interface there needs to be one implementation

 Example:
 ```